desihub/gpu_specter/README.md

 GPU conversion is in progress. `cache_spots` and `projection_matrix` are now completely on the gpu.
 We have an error in the gpu function `projection_matrix` that results in zeros for the final wavelength patch.
 This causes singular matrices and the whole program crashes.
-We hope to solve this soon.
+We are actively trying to solve this.

 After this point, we can flip our numpy functions in `ex2d_patch` over to cupy functions.
 This part has been previously tested so it should hopefully work as desired.